-Evangelicals fall over themselves trying to apologize to the LGBTQ+++ mo1vement for its homophobia, transphobia, and other sins.
+Evangelicals fall over themselves trying to apologize to the LGBTQ+++ moevement for its homophobia, transphobia, and other sins.
 One question is outstanding (or should be): “What does God say about this whole business?
 Add to this question, “What does God have to say about the sexual revolution, and it’s handmaid, abortion?”
 This little article is not for those beholden to the hermeneutical disaster that attempts to separate the God of the Old Testament from Jesus, and Jesus from Paul.
 Scripture must be understood as a total entity.
+The Bible is a unity.
 While it interprets itself through its various genres and historical moments, it is not contradictory, unless one really, really, wants it to be.
 If you’ve been told that the Bible is unclear on these matters you have been misled.
 But the inspiration, nature, and authority of Scripture will have to wait for another article.

 So what is an abomination anyway?

 A quick word search will show that the word occurs much less frequently one might think (118 times in 112 verses).
 The Hebrew term תּוֹעֵבָה, (toevah) is usually translated “abomination” or “abominable image” (as in idolatry).
 Specifically, it is used in these ways:

 Homosexuality, Idolatry, bestiality, (Leviticus 18:22-26)

 Idolatry (Deuteronomy 7:25; 27:15; Isaiah 44:18-20; Jeremiah 32:35